-Princeton Young Achievers (PYA) strives to empower children and their families through academic enrichment and programs.
-Its primary goal is to improve at-risk youth's engagement in learning so that they go on to have successful, self-sufficient lives.
-PYA serves low- to moderateincome families in Princeton through its after-school program.
+Princeton Young Achievers (PYA), now part of the Princeton YMCA, operates three community-based after-school learning centers that serve children in grades K to 5 from low- and moderate-income neighborhoods of Princeton.
+This program enables children in grades K-5 to improve study habits, strengthen reading and organizational skills, and complete daily homework assignments, which keeps them on pace in the classroom.
 The largest PYA learning center, Henry F. Pannell, is within walking distance of campus.
 Princeton University students are able to work as academic tutors in PYA's after-school program; as enrichment leaders in activities such as language arts, math, science, music, and arts and crafts; and as computer support leaders.